jbakse/p5.party/public/examples/select_room/README.md

 This example shows one way to allow a user to select a room.

-The user may enter a room name into the form element.
-The form name is then set as a query parameter in the URL.
+The user may enter a room name into the form element defined in the HTML.
+When the user submits the form the room name is sent as a query parameter in the URL and the page is reloaded.
 (The demo is loaded in an iframe so you don't see its URL in the address bar.)

 The sketch checks to see if the query parameter is set.
 If it is, it sets the room to the value of the query parameter when it connects.